 Celltech may not yet be scalable or widespread yet – but it’s only a matter of time.
 There will no doubt be many more cellular technology companies to follow TurtleTree and eventually technologies for growing lab based food will be licensed widely and become ubiquitous and more acceptable to consumers.
 That poses an existential threat to nations such as Australia and New Zealand for whom a very large section of the economy rests on animal based protein production.

-Paul Spence is a commentator and serial entrepreneur, a co-founder of Wellington, New Zealand based technology ventures iwantmyname and Polanyio and a mentor with Startup Weekends and Lightning Lab.
+Paul Spence is a commentator and serial entrepreneur, a recently exited co-founder of a New Zealand based technology venture, a co-founder and director of Creative Forest and principal at GeniusNet Research.
 You can follow Paul on Twitter @GeniusNet or sign up for a free weekly digest of startup, tech and innovation related events curated by him through New Zealand Startup Digest.
 Paul is a co-author of the Entrepreneurship Manifesto 2020.

 Photo Credit: Renea Mackie